Near-Optimal Approximate Shortest Paths and Transshipment in Distributed and Streaming Models

-We present a method for solving the \emph{shortest transshipment} problem---also known as uncapacitated minimum cost flow---up to a multiplicative error of $ 1 + \epsilon $ in undirected graphs with polynomially bounded integer edge weights using a tailored gradient descent algorithm.
-An important special case of the transshipment problem is the single-source shortest paths (SSSP) problem.
-Our gradient descent algorithm takes $ \epsilon^{-3} \polylog{n} $ iterations, and in each iteration it needs to solve the transshipment problem up to a multiplicative error of $ \polylog n $, where $ n $ is the number of nodes.
+We present a method for solving the \emph{transshipment} problem---also known as uncapacitated minimum cost flow---up to a multiplicative error of $ 1 + \varepsilon $ in undirected graphs with non-negative edge weights using a tailored gradient descent algorithm.
+Using $\widetilde{O}(\cdot)$ to hide polylogarithmic factors in $n$ (the number of nodes in the graph), our gradient descent algorithm takes $ \widetilde O(\varepsilon^{-2}) $ iterations, and in each iteration it solves an instance of the transshipment problem up to a multiplicative error of $ \polylog n $.
 In particular, this allows us to perform a single iteration by computing a solution on a sparse spanner of logarithmic stretch.
-As a consequence, we improve prior work by obtaining the following results: \begin{enumerate} \item \textit{Broadcast congest model:} $ (1 + \epsilon) $-approximate SSSP using $ \tilde{O} (\epsilon^{-O(1)}(\sqrt{n} + D)) $ rounds,\footnote{We use $\tilde{O}(\cdot)$ to hide polylogarithmic factors in $n$.} where $ D $ is the (hop) diameter of the network. \item \textit{Broadcast congested clique model:} $ (1 + \epsilon) $-approximate transshipment and SSSP using $ \tilde{O} (\epsilon^{-O(1)}) $ rounds. \item \textit{Multipass streaming model:} $ (1 + \epsilon) $-approximate transshipment and SSSP using $ \tilde{O} (n) $ space and $ \tilde{O} (\epsilon^{-O(1)}) $ passes. \end{enumerate} The previously fastest algorithms for these models leverage sparse hop sets.
+Using a randomized rounding scheme, we can further extend the method to finding approximate solutions for the single-source shortest paths (SSSP) problem.
+As a consequence, we improve upon prior works by obtaining the following results: \begin{enumerate} \item \textit{Broadcast CONGEST model:} $ (1 + \varepsilon) $-approximate SSSP using $ \widetilde{O} ((\sqrt{n} + D) \varepsilon^{-3}) $ rounds, where $ D $ is the (hop) diameter of the network. \item \textit{Broadcast congested clique model:} $ (1 + \varepsilon) $-approximate transshipment and SSSP using $ \widetilde{O} (\varepsilon^{-2}) $ rounds. \item \textit{Multipass streaming model:} $ (1 + \varepsilon) $-approximate transshipment and SSSP using $ \widetilde{O} (n) $ space and $ \widetilde{O} (\varepsilon^{-2}) $ passes. \end{enumerate} The previously fastest SSSP algorithms for these models leverage sparse hop sets.
 We bypass the hop set construction; computing a spanner is sufficient with our method.
-The above bounds assume non-negative integer edge weights that are polynomially bounded in $n$; for general non-negative weights, running times scale with the logarithm of the maximum ratio between non-zero weights.
-In case of asymmetric costs, running times scale with the maximum ratio between the costs of both directions over all edges.
+The above bounds assume non-negative edge weights that are polynomially bounded in $n$; for general non-negative weights, there is an additional multiplicative overhead equal to the logarithm of the maximum ratio between non-zero weights.
+Our algorithms can also handle asymmetric costs for traversing edges in opposite directions.
+In this case, we obtain an additional multiplicative dependence of the maximum ratio between the two costs on some edge.